Norayr23/Addres-Book-/README.md

     Follow the prompts and provide the required information based on your chosen option.

     The program will save any changes to the "contacts.txt" file.
-    Please note that the "contacts.txt" file should be included in your repository and users should not modify it manually without using the program.
+    Please note that the "contacts.txt" file  should not be modified   manually without using the program.

 Contributing